Feature Feature Announcement Insight Architecture ~5 min read

 Inspect Lineage

-The clicked element will be set to purple color, as the element being inspected.
+The clicked element will be set to a purple color, as the element being inspected.

 • Visibility: